We work with local people to provide railways that are vital to thriving communities.

 It also encourages the community to get directly involved in improving the railway environment through the use of redundant buildings, provision of additional services such as cafes and the improvement of railway land.

-Community Rail Development Strategy
+Connecting Communities with the Railways: The Community Rail Development Strategy

-- to support social and economic development.
+- Supporting social and economic development

 Community Rail Partnerships